 BATTERIES.
 Small batteries go in box just inside Gateway entrance.
 Or use HAZARDOUS WASTE.

 BOOKS.
-Put paperback and hardback books, phone books, and spiral notebooks in RECYCLE (blue container or bin).
+Give books, books-on-tape, and DVDs in good condition to a local library’s resale store (e.g. Friends of the WC or Lafayette Library) or thrift store.
+Put rejected paperback and hardback books, phone books, and spiral notebooks in RECYCLE (blue container or bin).
 If large quantities, take to MOD Recycle Yard.
-Give books, books-on-tape and DVDs in good condition to a local library or thrift store.

 BOTTLES, CARTONS & CANS.
 Separate lids before putting in RECYCLE.
 Make sure bottles, cartons and cans are dry.
 If necessary, invert and air-dry.

 CAPS, LIDS & PULL TABS.
-Metal caps and lids go in RECYCLE.
+Put dry metal caps and lids in RECYCLE.
 Metal pull tabs, rings, plastic lids and caps go in LANDFILL.

 CELL PHONES, EYE GLASSES, HEARING AIDS & PRINTER INK CARTRIDGES.
 Put in Lions Club’s WHITE COLLECTION BOX in front of Gateway.

 CELLOPHANE.
 Cellophane bags and wrap go in LANLDFILL.
-Envelopes with cellophane windows go in RECYCLE.
 (Cellophane crinkles and doesn’t stretch.)
+One exception: Envelopes with cellophane windows go in RECYCLE.

 CONSTRUCTION DEBRIS.
-Residents should bring recyclable debris to MOD.
-Outside contractors must haul their debris outside of Rossmoor.
-If you see any construction debris being dumped in a trash enclosure, immediately call MOD (925) 988-7650.
+Do not dump in trash enclosure!
+Residents can bring recyclable debris to MOD.
+All other construction debris must be hauled outside Rossmoor.
+If you see it in a trash enclosure, immediately call MOD, (925) 988-7650.
 After hours call Securitas, (925) 988-7899.